AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 ---
-title: Building Google ECommerce dimensions with order and customer data
+title: Build Google ECommerce dimensions
-zendesk_id: 360016732211
+description: Learn to build dimensions that will link your eCommerce data with your orders and customer data.
 ---
+# Build Google ECommerce Dimensions

 >[!NOTE]
 >